No-Needle, No-Scalpel Vasectomy

 Men who were previously not considering vasectomy because of a fear of needles and pain can now feel more at ease with the no-needle, no-scalpel vasectomy technique.
 In addition to a no-scalpel technique, we also use a No-Needle Technique that involves the use of a spray applicator that delivers a stream of anaesthetic under high pressure.
 This provides anaesthetic without having to use a needle so injections in the scrotum are unnecessary.
 This is sufficient to anaesthetise the skin and the vas deferens.

 No-needle anaesthesia is very effective, it works much quicker than using a needle, and it avoids that “bee stinging” sensation you experience when you have an injection in your scrotum.
-Those who have no experience with no-needle anaesthesia feel uncomfortable using it hence they may dismiss it.
 We always use it for anaesthetic before a vasectomy and you do not need sedation with it.
-We are currently the only clinic offering No-Needle anaesthesia.

 A small group of patients, about 1%, do require injection of a little more anaesthetic.
 This only causes a small amount of discomfort as the skin and vas have already been partially anaesthetised already